mikalai-hryb/notes/terraform.md

 Don't hold a state lock during the operation.

 This is dangerous if others might concurrently run commands against the same workspace.
+The state locking will provide safety against race conditions.

 ### Where TF stores an API token?